NormalVR/Normcore-Documentation/src/realtime/realtime.md

 This points to a [NormcoreAppSettings](../reference/classes/Normal.NormcoreAppSettings) asset that stores the relevant metadata needed for your application to connect to Normcore servers.

 ### App Key
-This is a unique key used to track your apps usage.
+This is a unique key used to track your app's usage.
 You can create one over on your [account dashboard](https://normcore.io/dashboard).
 This field will update the asset for all instances that use this NormcoreAppSettings asset.

 ### Join Room On Start + Room Name
 If you would like Realtime to automatically connect to a room on Start(), you can check this box and enter the room name here.

 *Note: Room names are namespaced to your App Key.
 Any room name used with a different App Key is considered a different room server by Normcore.*

 ### Network Statistics
 This section displays information about the current running connection such as the current time on the room server and the connection state.